birkin/concurrency_template_code/README.md

         - I've build the new url, next to figure out how to update the hashmap.
 - move make_urls() to lib.rs.
 - write up this readme.
+- figure out where to put "Usage" instructions (ie sourcing the py venv or the rust env settings file)
+- maybe add a dummy env-settings file. -- no need for now; if I have add more settings, I will then.

 ---